bootsie123/F1-Web-Viewer/README.md

 #### Will my layout be saved?

 The layout is automatically saved locally to your browser.
-It will also be loaded automatically when you revisit the sapplication.
+It will also be loaded automatically when you revisit the application.
 However, if you clear your browser cache you will loose your layout

 #### Is it possible to sync the feeds?